genthur0510/genthur0510/README.md

 # Hi, Im Genthur!
-Third year of Undergraduate Software Engineering Student at Universitas Pendidikan Indonesia.
-Interested in learning about Mobile Development and have basic skills in Web Development. <br>
+Motivated and fast-learning fourth-year Software Engineering student with experience in Mobile Development.
+Proficient in Kotlin and Android Studio and particularly interested in Flutter.
+Seeking opportunities to develop innovative mobile applications and contribute to team success. <br>